threefoldtecharchive/grid_weblets/README.md

 ## Getting Started
 In order to work with this project you need to have `Node.js` installed.
 It's recommended that you use the Active long-term support (LTS) version 16.
 Node includes `npm` (the node package manager), and `npx` (the node package runner).
-Note that it is recommended to use the Yarn package manager in place of npm, we'll assume you are using `yarn` in this Docs.
+Note that it is recommended to use the Yarn package manager in place of npm, we'll assume you are using `yarn` in these Docs.

 ### Prerequisites
 - Node.js >= 14